jamesob/jamesob.github.io/_posts/2019-08-24-bitcoin-is-for-this.md

 meant that there's always a healthy demand for the dollar, which in turn stokes reliable demand for our government debt in the form of Treasuries (well, until recently).
-This has let us run big deficits without worrying too much: there will always going to be other countries waiting in line to buy Treasuries, right?
+This has let us run big deficits without worrying too much: there will always going to be other countries waiting in line to roll our debt by buying Treasuries, right?
 They want to buy oil, don't they?

 Unfortunately, it doesn't look like this will last.
 Foreign banks have stopped buying US treasuries at an alarming rate.